 Plunging consumer credit spawns deceptive new credit card fees

 Consumer credit dropped in May much further than was forecast, with the decline led by significant drop in credit card debt.
-Credit card delinquencies fell to their lowest rate since 2002.
+Credit card delinquencies fell to their market rate since 2002.
 As Americans save more and borrow less, desperate credit card companies are coming up with new ways to gouge customers.
 New credit card rules aimed at curbing the usurious behavior of credit card companies may be giving consumers a false sense of security.

 Consumer credit drop exceeds forecast

 A Federal Reserve report released Thursday showed that consumer credit dropped at an adjusted annual rate of 4.5 percent in May–the fourth consecutive month of declining credit.
 Revolving debt, which includes most credit card debt, dropped by 10.5 percent ($7.3 billion) in May, according to the Fed’s report.
 Non-revolving debt, including car loans, fell by $1.8 billion in May.
 Business Week reports that economists’ projections in a Bloomberg survey ranged from a decrease of $5.2 billion to an increase of $2 billion in May.
 Consumer credit has increased only twice since the end of 2008.
 Consumer spending, which accounts for about 70 percent of the economy and is what America is counting on to revive the economy, will be weak as Americans pay down their debt.